"

 Dave was bigger than life.
 Literally – the man was 6 foot 7 inches tall and weighed about 275 pounds.
 He had a HUGE heart and shared his joy of life widely with everyone.
 He would call our dad every day on his way home from work to check in on him.
 Dave and Barb even opened their home to all of their kids’ friends, sharing meals together and hanging out while watching the game.
 I watched Dave shrink to a fraction of his former self in both size and exuberance, while Barb’s fear grew as she was losing her high school sweetheart and partner.
 Almost a year to the day after he received his diagnosis, Dave passed.
 It was heartbreaking for all of us, but especially my 93-year-old dad.
 No one should have to bury a child, and my dad has now buried two.

-Dave holding little sister Michele when they were children.
+Dave holding little sister Michele when they were children

 With the second shocking cancer diagnosis of an otherwise healthy sibling, the alarm bells rang for the rest of us.
 My brothers immediately sought genetic counseling and had cancer test panels run through Invitae.
-Combined with the genetic testing that was done during both of my deceased siblings’ treatment plans, family genetic maps were drawn and common cancer variants in the POLE, CHEK2, PDGFRA and APC genes were identified in my brothers.
+Combined with the genetic testing that was done during both of my deceased siblings’ treatment plans, family genetic maps were drawn and common cancer variants in the POLE, CHEK2, PDGFRA, and APC genes were identified in my brothers.
 Genetic counselors assured them that the presence of a variant doesn’t mean that cancer is an inevitable outcome, but rather their odds of getting certain types of cancer simply increased.
 My brothers’ test results indicated that our family has a higher risk for prostate, colon, and breast cancers.

 It took me a little longer, but I finally had my genetic testing done a few months ago, nearly 2 years after my brothers.
 I was surprised by how affordable it was: for $350* I would receive genetic counseling and a panel with results of 91 genes that would be analyzed.
-My genetic counselor suggested that I have my panel run through Ambry Genetics which now offered expanded RNA analysis in addition to DNA variant testing as part of their cancer panel.
-My counselor advised that the RNA analysis helps classify DNA variants associated with cancers of the breast, prostate, colon, pancreatic and more, and can also identify variants not detected by the DNA approach alone.
-In addition, this paired DNA and RNA testing decrease the variants of unknown significance.
+My genetic counselor suggested that I have my panel run through Ambry Genetics which now offers expanded RNA analysis in addition to DNA variant testing as part of their cancer panel.
+My counselor advised that the RNA analysis helps classify DNA variants associated with cancers of the breast, prostate, colon, pancreatic, and more, and can also identify variants not detected by the DNA approach alone.
+In addition, this paired DNA and RNA testing decreases the variants of unknown significance.
 Having an additional line of functional evidence can help determine whether the variant of unknown significance is more pathogenic or benign.

 With the knowledge of our family history and the genetic test results of my siblings, not knowing my own situation had been slowly eating away at me for the past few years.
 I am one of those people that needs to know.
 You can’t hint at something you’ll tell me later and not tell me right then – it drives me nuts.
 My mind races around trying to figure it out and frequently lands somewhere dark and dismal.
 Consequently, my mind had already decided that I would test positive for the variants the rest of the family had, and I was well down the path of planning for my kids to have whole exome sequencing and genetic testing done.